makeitcloudy/makeitcloudy.github.io/_posts/2022-04-21-how-to-configure-freshtomato-openvpn-client.md

 layout: post
 title: "How to configure FreshTomato as OpenVPN client"
 permalink: "/how-to-configure-freshtomato-openvpn-client/"
-subtitle: "Paired with Mikrotik it uses TLS1.2, paired with FreshTomato TLS1.3"
+subtitle: "Paired with FreshTomato it is based on TLS1.3, Mikrotik - TLS1.2"
 cover-img: /assets/img/cover/img-cover-tunnel.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-openvpn.png
 share-img: /assets/img/cover/img-cover-tunnel.jpg
 tags: [HomeLab ,Networking ,FreshTomato ,OpenVPN]
 categories: [HomeLab ,Networking ,FreshTomato ,OpenVPN]
 ---
 This example is divided into three pieces.
-First two describes how to setup the TCP or UDP OpenVPN tunnel between your FreshTomato client and Mikrotik Server, Router OS 6 and Router OS 7.
-The third section focuses on the tunnel between FreshTomato flashed devices.
-It bases on lastest available releases of the software at the time of writing this post, which is 2022.3.
-If you decide to make use of it, following along from the begging up to the end you will end up with working OpenVPN tunnel.
+First describes the configuration for the tunnel between two FreshTomato flashed devices, next two sections combines FreshTomato client and Mikrotik Server, Router OS 7 and Router OS 6.
+It bases on lastest available releases of the software at the time of writing this post, which is 2022.3, Router OS 6.48.6 and 7.3.1.<br>
+If you decide to follow along, you will end up with working OpenVPN tunnel.

 ## Prerequisites
 + Device with OpenVPN server (in this scenario Mikrotik device is the VPN server) or Device compatible with FreshTomato firmware (RT-N18U is K26ARM, 64K-NOSMP), alternativelly it can be any Desktop Operating System (then the scenario will vary, as you may be using vnet to vnet or vnet to peer) with [OpenVPN](https://openvpn.net/download-open-vpn/) software installed